Did you know that 15% of adults in the US experience neck pain that lasts at least one full day?

-Now that we’ve explained the types of neck traction devices, and the best features to look, let’s take a look at 10 of the best options on the market today.
+Now that we’ve explained the types of neck traction devices and the best features to look for, let’s take a look at 10 of the best options on the market today.

 This was created by licensed physical therapist, Dr. Steve Sudell Jr. to increase shoulder and neck mobility, oxygenate the surrounding neck muscles and increase blood flow – by stretching and decompressing the spinal cord.

 It can also alleviate muscle pain, tension headaches and tension in your shoulders and neck, while improving posture, sleep and aiding with relaxation.

 This light, portable hammock has patented straps which can wrap around any pole, railing or door, plus setup is quick and easy.

 Buyers have complained that the clasps broke during use, while others found the setup directions unclear.